himanshurajput2/RapMapAligner/README.md

 # How fast is RapMap?

-It's currently too early in development for a comprehensive benchmark suite, but, on a synthetic test dataset comprised of 75 million 76bp paired-end reads, mapping to a human transcriptome with ~213,000 transcripts, RapMap takes ~ 10 minutes to align all of the reads *on a single core* (on an Intel Xeon E5-2690 @ 3.00 GHz) --- if you actually want to write out the alignments --- it depends on you disk speed, but for us it's ~15 minutes.
-Again, these mapping times are *on a single core*, and before any significant optimizations (the code is only about a week and a half old) --- but RapMap is trivially parallelizable and can already be run with multiple threads.
+RapMap is very fast --- hence the name.
+On a synthetic test dataset comprised of  75 million 76bp paired-end reads, mapping to a human transcriptome with ~213,000 transcripts, RapMap takes ~ 10 minutes to align all of the reads *on a single core* (on an Intel Xeon E5-2690 @ 3.00 GHz) --- if you actually want to write out the alignments --- it depends on you disk speed, but for us it's ~15 minutes.
+Again, these mapping times are *on a single core*, and significant optimizations are still possible --- but RapMap is trivially parallelizable and can already be run with multiple threads.

 # OK, that's fast, but is it accurate?

-Again, we're too early in development for a comprehensive benchmark or answer to this question.
-However, in the above mentioned synthetic dataset (generated *with* sequencing errors), the true location of origin of the read appears in the hits returned by RapMap > 97% of the time.
-For significantly more details on the accuracy and the quasi-mapping algorithm, see [this](http://robpatro.com/blog/?p=260) blog post.
+Yes, in testing on synthetic data from multiple simulators, we find RapMap to be highly accurate.
+Moreover, when comparing RapMap against more traditional aligners, we find that it gives highly-concordant results.
+For more details, please [check out the pre-print](http://biorxiv.org/content/early/2015/10/28/029652).

 # Caveats